rubaalibrahim/GoogleItAutomationWithPython-PC-codes/README.md

-# GoogleItAutomationWithPython-PC-codes
+# GoogleItAutomationWithPython-projects
-My purpose of creating this repository is to share the projects and the useful codes that i used through my journey to get the Google IT automation with python professional certificate
+My purpose of creating this repository is to share the projects and useful codes that i used through my journey to get Google IT automation with python professional certificate